Book design basics start with this. What should your book design look like?

 Your mother’s advice to not judge a book by its cover was given for a reason because we do judge things based on appearances.

-If you don’t meet these standard graphic design book layouts when creating your indie-published book, you run the risk of scaring off readers, because they’ll instinctively pick up that something is wrong with the book because it doesn’t meet their expectations.
+If you don’t meet these standard graphic design book layouts when creating your indie-published book, you run the risk of scaring off readers.
+It’s because they’ll instinctively pick up that something is wrong with the book because it doesn’t meet their expectations.

 What are the key elements in book design basics?

-Let’s look at a few key elements of book design that you can apply to your project, no matter what kind of book you’re publishing and what program you’re using to lay it out.
+Let’s look at a few key elements of book design.
+You can apply them to your project, no matter what kind of book you’re publishing and what program you’re using to lay it out.

 These style guidelines mostly apply to print books, but they’re good practice for ebooks as well.

 Every book needs front matter that discusses what’s going on, who wrote the book, and so on.
 One of the first pages, on the left-hand side, should be the colophon, that page that has all the copyright information.

 At a minimum, your colophon should include your copyright notice (that you wrote the book, the year you wrote it, and that you hold the copyright) as well as basic contact information.

 Front matter can also include a dedication page, an introduction or foreword, and a table of contents.